Skip to main content

 Page Content and Layer Panel

+The content panel is located on the left-hand side of the editor and consists of tabs to allow you to add and manage the content on your page.
 The Page Content Panel contains all the Elements on your Canvas.
 It’s built up of Sections where you can place other Elements freely inside.
+The view and tools consist of:

 Helpful tips